QualiSystems/devguide_source/_shells/9.3.0/getting-started.md

 ### Setting the default python version for new shells

 Starting with CloudShell 9.3, the *DefaultPythonVersion* admin key allows you to control the python version in which all new shells are created.
 For details, see CloudShell help's <a href="https://help.quali.com/Online%20Help/0.0/Portal/Content/Admn/Wrk-wth-Cnfg-Ky.htm" target="_blank">Advanced CloudShell Customizations</a>.

 Note that this key also applies to orchestration scripts.

-You can also change this default in your shell's *drivermetadata.xml* file using the `PythonVersion` property, but we'll discuss that later on.

 ### Creating the Shell Project